 MUS CHOICES offers enrollment in the MUS medical plan (Blue Cross Blue Shield of Montana), "Select" dental plan, and/or vision hardware plan upon retirement.
 To select MUS Choices benefit options as a Retiree, you must complete and return a Retire enrollment form to your campus HRS Benefits office with 63 days of becoming eligible for Retiree benefits.

 If you want to retire before you are eligible for Medicare, you should take a look at the health insurance offered through your state's Health Insurance Exchange.
 Each state offers a variety of coverage options and subsidies to help pay for them if you qualify.
 These plans are not allowed to reject you or charge you more because of any pre-existing medical conditions.

 After completing your research, make an appointment with UM’s HRS Benefits Specialist.
 Contact Rita Garland (email preferred) at Rita Garland or call 406-243-4238.
 Have this Retirement Planning Checklist with you for your appointment (either by phone or in-person).

 Plan on an hour consultation in which the following items will be discussed along with any additional questions you may have:

 - Montana University System (MUS) Retiree health insurance plan options and enrollment procedures.

-- Processing of your final UM payroll payout, including leave payout options and tax implications, Tax Advantage Account, Flexible Spending Account, Retiree Health Insurance premium payments, etc.
+- Processing of your final UM payroll payout, including leave payout options and tax implications, flexible spending account, optional supplemental and/or deferred compensation plan retirement accounts, Retiree Health Insurance premium payments, etc.